microsoft/CNTK/contrib/PythonV2/cntk/swig/readme.txt

 # If you are just building to use it locally:
 # Build -> generate .pyd
-# go one level up
+# go two levels up
 python .\setup.py build_ext -if -c msvc --plat-name=win-amd64

-# If you want to package it and upload it:
+# If you want to package it:
-#in order to build the package and upload it to PyPl
 pip install twine
 pip install wheel

+# go two levels up
 python .\setup.py build_ext -if -c msvc --plat-name=win-amd64 bdist_wheel
-#TBC